edm00se/awesome-board-games/.github/pull_request_template.md

 Submitting this PR means you have:

+- [ ] reviewed the [contributing][contributing-url] document and are comfortable understanding what it says
 - [ ] searched the [readme][readme-url] file and searched the [open pull requests][pr-url] (no duplicates please)
 - [ ] and will follow [the desired format][format-url]
 - [ ] used image links that resolve correctly, are appropriately sized, and are served over HTTPS